2023 Solar Incentives Guide for Novato, CA - Tax Credits & Rebates

 Next Steps for Installing Solar in Novato

-Solar incentives can be offered by the federal government, the California government or your local utility company.
-The growing number of available incentives has facilitated the nationwide growth of solar energy use in the last 15 years.
-Call your local solar panel installer today to find out more information and to save as much money as possible on solar panels for your Novato home.
+There are many kinds of solar incentives: those given by the federal government, those provided by the California government and those offered by local utility companies, to name a few.
+The use of solar energy has grown enormously in the last 15 years, partially due to these incentives.
+Call your local solar panel installation company today to find out more information and to save the most money possible on a solar system for your Novato home.

 EcoWatch's Novato, CA Solar Incentives FAQs

-While we recommend talking to your local solar installer and/or tax professional to fully understand what solar incentives apply to you, many will apply to a second home, as long as it is in the United States and owned by you.
-There may be additional incentives available specifically for commercial properties, depending on the details.
+While we recommend talking to your local solar installer and/or tax professional to better understand what solar incentives apply to you, many apply to a second home, so long as that home is in the United States and owned by you.
+There may be other incentives available specifically for commercial properties, depending on the specifics.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.